vijethph/LedgerCoin/README.md

 cd LedgerCoin
 ```

-3. Modify the MongoDB URI in `server.js` file inside `expressapp` folder as per your DB configuration.
-Then import the required dependencies in project folder, `expressapp` and `client` folders using
+3. Modify the MongoDB URI in `server.ts` file inside `src` folder as per your DB configuration.
+Then import the required dependencies in both of these folders: `src` and `client`, using

 ```sh
 npm install